 Note: Creeping up on the British state is potentially its biggest internal crisis since the struggle for Irish self-determination reached its climax a century ago.
 The outcome of the referendum on Scottish independence on 18 September could tear a huge chunk out of the United Kingdom, rendering its very name a joke, with major geopolitical, economic and domestic political consequences.

-- Bo Nielsen + Christine Bergen: Antifascisme i Skotland: Ind i moskéer og fagforeninger!
+- Bo Nielsen + Christine Kyndi: Antifascisme i Skotland: Ind i moskéer og fagforeninger!